petersuhm/php-atom/README.md

 > This specification describes two kinds of Atom Documents: Atom Feed
 > Documents and Atom Entry Documents.

+Interpreted in PHP code that might look like:

 ```php
 abstract class AtomDocument {}